-The University offers numerous opportunities to make connections, to honor excellence, and to develop deeper understandings of our community, our world, and ourselves through participation in activities, organizations, and events.
+The University offers numerous opportunities to develop deeper understandings of our community, our world, and ourselves and through participation in activities, organizations, and events.

 Associated Students of Notre Dame de Namur University (ASNDNU)

-The Associated Students of Notre Dame de Namur University (ASNDNU) is the official student governing body of the University.
 ASNDNU represents the interests of all students through their participation in the governance of the University.
 ASNDNU also charters numerous clubs and organizations representing students' cultural, academic, and social interests.
-All students enrolled at the University are welcome to participate in Senate meetings.
+More information is available at www.ndnu.edu/campus-life/clubs-orgs/asndnu.aspx.

 Notre Dame de Namur University offers membership in the following honor societies:

 Alpha Mu Gamma - Alpha Mu Gamma is the national language honor society.
 The NDNU - Belmont chapter, Alpha Delta, is open to men and women.
 The purpose of Alpha Mu Gamma is the recognition of linguistic achievement, the encouragement of interest in the languages, literatures, and civilization of other peoples, and the furthering of the ideals of friendship and international understanding.
 For membership, a student must have two college "A's" and one college "B" in the same language, each representing three units, or two high school "A's" may replace one college "B".
 One need not be a language major or even be continuing courses in the language.
 There are special conditions for international students.